 Let’s talk about the sports industry now, this is one of the sprawling and most successful industries in the world.
 This industry hosts events all over the world and you need skilled staff to sustain the event.
 These events require a lot of event managers, logistics experts, marketing professionals, and hospitality staff.
 You cannot expect to host an event such as Tour De France without the proper staff, can you?
 The economic impact of major cycling events is great too, these events boost tourism, increase the hotel accommodation rates in that area, and don’t even get me started about the restaurants.
 It is a win-win for all the parties involved!

-How Has Cycling Changed The Job Infrastructure: Our Experience
+How Has Cycling Changed The Job Infrastructure: My Experience

-Now, we want to share our own experience with you.
-How has cycling created jobs for us?
-We revolve around cycling, may it be bikes, services, or even ideas.
+How has cycling created jobs for me?
+In my experience, I revolve around cycling.
+May it be bikes, services, or even ideas.
 Professional Cyclists such as myself give guidance and recommendations where necessary.
-We have our own set of Marketing Professionals, News Anchors, Logistics Experts, SEO Experts, and Human Resource Professionals.
-There is so much going on here and that we can’t even begin to describe it.
+I have our own set of Marketing Professionals, News Anchors, Logistics Experts, SEO Experts, and Human Resource Professionals.
+There is so much going on here and that I can’t even begin to describe it.

 Cycling is one of the few industries that is only seeing growth in its forecast, and it has become a rising tide for economic growth and stability.